mthkunze/serverctl/README.md

-# serverctl is a control suite for daily server management tasks
+# serverctl is a control suite for daily service management tasks

 # Roles